 - Place chicken breast in the middle of the oven at 400 degrees.
 Roast chicken until internal temperature of 158 is reached (Suggest using meat temperature probe/ meat thermometer.
 The chicken will rest outside of the oven and continue to increase in temperature all the way up to 165 degrees, Rest a minimum of 3 minutes.

 - Add 1 cup of half & half to a saucepan over medium heat.
 Bring to a strong simmer and reduce a little, not all the way to reduced by half, about reduced by 3rd.
 Be careful that the heat doesn't get too high and burn the milk.
 Medium heat.

-- Once the sauce has tightened up from reducing add in 1 tsp of mustard and mix.
+- Once the sauce has tightened up from reducing add in 1 teaspoon of mustard and mix.

 - Next, add the fresh chopped tarragon.